Vegetarian Stuffed Grape LeavesJump To Recipe

 We’re in the home stretch for Ramadan 2018, and I’m sure many of us who fasted this month are looking forward to the big Eid feast and celebration with lots of our favorite foods, family and friends.
 For us, our Eid meal always includes stuffed grape leaves.
 Sometimes we make the ones stuffed with ground beef and rice, and other times we make these Vegetarian Stuffed Grape Leaves.
 Both are popular versions of this Mediterranean classic!

 Essentially the Vegetarian Stuffed Grape Leaves is a mixture of short-grain rice, tomatoes, parsley, green onions, green peppers, garlic and crushed red peppers, with lots of lemon juice and lots of olive oil.
 There are many variations of the recipe from different countries.
 This version is a typical Lebanese recipe that I learned from my parents.

 This seems like a hard recipe, but really it’s just a tedious recipe.
 Don’t be intimidated.
-Follow my easy steps below and you’ll be rolling in no time!
+Follow my easy steps below and you’ll learn how to make stuffed grape leaves.
+You’ll be rolling in no time!